fermitron2048/pfd/sensors/README.md

 * In the photo, I'm powering the ESP32 via USB temporarily, but it will use the 2.1mm jack during permanent installation

 When the hardware is ready, use the Arduino IDE to load the software onto the ESP32.
-* You'll need to update the

 ## OAT Baro Sensors

 This sensor pack has the high precision pressure sensors and outside air temperature sensor.
 This one is a bit more complicated from the standpoint that we are using SPI and Dallas One Wire buses, but it's still relatively easy to assemble.
 Don't be deterred by the surface mount capacitors -- they're easier than you think to solder.
 The black cable goes to the temperature sensor, and the gray cable goes to the 12v power in the vehicle.
+This sensor pack uses a more complicated power supply than the [5v Power Supply][10] above, so you can make this simpler by substituting the [V7805-1000][13] and the capacitors for the [5v Power Supply][10].

 ![OAT Baro Sensors](../images/IMG_3610.jpg)

-Here are the components I used for the OAT Baro sensor pack:
+Here are the components I used for this sensor pack:
 * Two [BMP388][6] low noise pressure sensors
 * [DS18B20][7] weatherproof temperature sensor (comes with 4.7k resistor)
 * [ESP8266][8] microcontroller